wiloon/blog/content/post/archive-3/2019-12-18-integration-of-angular-with-spring-mvc-ask-question.md

 or use 'ng build -prod' for production build.

-this command will create a “dist” folder, copy all files including all folders.
+this command will create a "dist" folder, copy all files including all folders.

 <ol start="4">
   <li>
     Paste those files and folders into 'WebContent' directory.
   </li>
   <li>
-    Last thing, you need to change basehref=”./” in index.html.
+    Last thing, you need to change basehref="./" in index.html.
   </li>
 </ol>